neopragma/dnmusic/README.md

 I also accept commissions.

+## Gigs

+Available for gigs in the Tucson area and anywhere within about 2 hours by car along Interstate 10.

 ## Private lessons

 I'm interested in working with people who love the same instruments as I do, and who are at least _somewhat_ serious about improving their playing.
 Whether your goals are ambitious or modest, I can help you achieve them.